Neglected tropical diseases: Prevention, treatment and eradication

 Prevention and eradication are important because "of the appalling stigma, disfigurement, blindness and disabilities caused by NTDs."
-The possibility of eliminating or eradicating dracunculiasis, leprosy, lymphatic filariasis, onchocerciasis, trachoma, sleeping sickness, visceral leishmaniasis, and canine rabies within the next ten years was the principal aim of the London Declaration on Neglected Tropical Diseases, which is a collaborative effort involving the WHO, the World Bank, the Bill & Melinda Gates Foundation, the world's 13 leading pharmaceutical companies, and government representatives from the US, UK, United Arab Emirates, Bangladesh, Brazil, Mozambique, and Tanzania.
-It was launched in January 2012.
+The principal aim of the London Declaration on Neglected Tropical Diseases was the elimination or eradication of dracunculiasis, leprosy, lymphatic filariasis, onchocerciasis, trachoma, sleeping sickness, visceral leishmaniasis, and canine rabies within ten years of its launch in January 2012.
+The declaration is a collaborative effort involving the WHO, the World Bank, the Bill & Melinda Gates Foundation, the world's 13 leading pharmaceutical companies, and government representatives from the US, UK, United Arab Emirates, Bangladesh, Brazil, Mozambique, and Tanzania.

-While the current era has had a noticeable uptick in biological research into neglected tropical diseases, prevention may be supplemented by social and development outreach.
-Spiegal and his coauthors advocated for this to take the form of "social offset".
-Social offset entails the delegation of some of the funding for biotechnological research to social programs.
-The attempts to alleviate some of the surrounding factors (such as poverty, poor sanitation, overcrowding, poor healthcare, etc.) that greatly exacerbate the conditions brought on by neglected tropical diseases.
+While there has been a noticeable uptick in biological research into NTDs, prevention may be supplemented by social and development outreach.
+Spiegel and coauthors advocated for "social offset", which reallocates some funding for biotechnological research to social programs.
+This attempts to alleviate some of the factors (such as poverty, poor sanitation, overcrowding and poor healthcare) that greatly exacerbate conditions brought on by NTDs.
 Projects such as these also strengthen the goal of sustained eliminations rather than quickly addressing symptoms.

 Policy initiatives

-There are many prevention and eradication campaigns funded, for example, by the World Health Organization, US Agency for International Development, Bill & Melinda Gates Foundation, and UK Department for International Development.
+There are many prevention and eradication campaigns funded by organizations such as the World Health Organization, US Agency for International Development, Bill & Melinda Gates Foundation, and UK Department for International Development.

-Sustainable Development Goal 3 has this target to eradicate NTDs: "By 2030, end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases and combat hepatitis, water-borne diseases and other communicable diseases."
+Sustainable Development Goal 3 has the target: "By 2030, [to] end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases and combat hepatitis, water-borne diseases and other communicable diseases."

 WHO Roadmap of 2012

-In 2012, WHO published an NTD "roadmap", which contained milestones for 2015 and 2020 and specified targets for eradication, elimination, and intensified control of the different NTDs.
+In 2012, WHO published an NTD "roadmap", which contained milestones for 2015 and 2020, and specified targets for eradication, elimination and intensified control of the different NTDs.
 For example: